Velfi/digital-garden/static/voxelle/HELP.md

 - **Auto** – Use the clicked face normal.
 In plain english, this means that the tool will automatically orient the plane to the face you click on.
 - Alt+scroll during a drag cycles the plane orientation.

-### Fly Tool

-The **Fly** tool is a first-person camera.
-Click the canvas to capture the pointer, then: WASD to move, E/Q to go up/down, Shift held for 1/8 speed.
-Move the mouse to look.
-Press Escape to exit.

-Moving in this way changes the origin of the orbit camera.
-When you exit fthe fly tool, you can click "reset" in the lower right corner of the canvas to reset the camera to the default orbit origin.

 ### Clay Tools

 The **Clay** tab holds fast, imprecise sculpting modes—opposite of the Draw tools above.